-Guidelines from higher levels of organizational hierarchy the to lower-level employees at petroleum retail service stations often include a wide range of guidelines, rules, and regulations that control the operations and conduct at the fuel stations.
-These policies are critical for guaranteeing compliance, preserving safety. increasing efficiency, and providing a consistent quality of service.
+Guidelines from higher levels organizational hierarchy lower-level employees at petroleum retail service stations often include a wide range of guidelines, rules, and regulations that control the operations and conduct at the fuel stations.
+These policies are critical for guaranteeing compliance, preserving increasing efficiency, and providing a consistent quality of service.
 Instructions from the highest levels of the organizational hierarchy to lower-level personnel at petroleum retail service stations are explicit and unambiguous guidelines intended to direct staff in their daily responsibilities and contacts with consumers.
 These instructions promote uniformity, safety, efficiency, and adherence to organizational standards.